5 Mindset Shifts to Make Your Home Bakery More Successful

 99% of home bakers are kind, generous and loving.
 They are your teammates.
 If they win – you win!
 If you win – they win!

 Our goal is not to drive each other out of business, is it?
 NO!!
 Our goal is for people to experience the awesomeness of flavourful baking.
-When either of us accomplishes this goal, we are ALL winning!

-2. I DON’T need to Please Everyone
+2. You DON’T Need to Please Everyone

 I’ve come across hundreds of home bakers that say on all their platforms that they “bake anything for any occasion”.